sudorandom/kmcd.dev/content/posts/2025/traceroute/index.md

 - **Concurrency**: To speed up the process, multiple probes could be sent concurrently using goroutines rather than sequentially.
 - **Multiple Probes**: Production tools often send multiple probes per hop and display statistics like average latency and packet loss.
 Multiple probes would reveal that there may be multiple paths that you are taking, as internet routing can be very dynamic.

 These features are excellent next steps for expanding this simple tool into a more powerful network diagnostic utility, but this is left as an exercise for the audience.
+And until then, just use [mtr](https://www.bitwizard.nl/mtr/), which has most of these features!

 ## References